creame/joinchat/README.txt

 3. WAme on post/page edition.

 == Changelog ==

+= 3.0.2 =
+* **NEW:** Send Facebook Pixel custom event when user launch WhatsApp.
+* FIX empty tabs on settings page due to conflicts with other themes or plugins.

 = 3.0.1 =
 * FIX sometimes the phone number is lost in WAme settings on save.